 I also plan to use aids such are writing prompts to produce 500 words a day starting out, like this short short story I wrote a while ago and thinking about expanding.

-Posting daily blog entries part of my writing strategy as it will help me developed my writing skills.
+Posting daily blog entries is part of my writing strategy as it will help me develop my writing skills.

 What is going to be my first book project?